genestack/user-tutorials/source/guide/pipelines-mappedQC-preprocessing_include.rst

-You can generate these reports directly by choosing Mapped Reads datasets, right clicking on them and selecting the appropriate application (in "Explore" section) or using the `Targeted Sequencing Quality Control`_ public data flow.
+You can generate these reports directly by choosing Mapped Reads datasets, right clicking on them and selecting the appropriate application (in "Explore" section) or using the **Targeted Sequencing Quality Control** public data flow.

-.. _Targeted Sequencing Quality Control: https://platform.genestack.org/endpoint/application/run/genestack/dataflowrunner?a=GSF3778331&action=viewFile

 You can analyse the output for multiple reports at once using the **Multiple QC Report** application.